Stork-Oracle/stork-external/contracts/cosmwasm/contracts/README.md

 ## Pull Model

-The Stork Cosmwasm Contract allows users to consume Stork price updates on a pull basis.
+The Stork CosmWasm Contract allows users to consume Stork price updates on a pull basis.
 This puts the responsibility of submitting the price updates on-chain to the user whenever they want to interact with an app that consumes Stork price feeds.
 Stork Labs maintains a [Chain Pusher](https://github.com/stork-oracle/stork-external/apps/docs/chain_pusher) in order to do this.

 ## Stork Feeds